AidLite Python API Documentation

 API | set_log_level |

-Description | Sets the minimum log level, outputting log data greater than or equal to this level.
-By default, logs at WARNING and above are printed. |
+Description | Set the current minimum log level, output log data greater than or equal to this log level.
+By default, prints WARNING and above level logs. |

-Return Value | Default return value is 0 . |
+Return Value | Returns 0 by default |

 Log Output to Standard Terminal log_to_stderr()